mmckegg/lfo/README.md

 ### node.disconnect()

-Disconnect from any target AudioParams and reset to `node.value`.
+Disconnect from any target AudioParams.

 ### node.start(at)

-When `node.trigger` is enabled, synchronize the waveform cycle start at specified time.
+Starts the LFO at specified time.

-### node.destroy()
+### node.stop(at)

-Immediately disconnect from target AudioParam and clean up any state.
+Stops the LFO at specified time.

 ## Example